pilarcormo/Preprint/Tables.md

 |2014|||||to heterozygous SNPs
 |||||

 **Table 2**.
-Measurement of the correlation between the homozygous SNP density in several out-cross and back-cross experiments and a theoretical normal distribution.
-Analysis of variance and distribution shape.
+Measurement of the homozygous SNP density correlation to a theoretical normal distribution in several out-cross and back-cross experiments.
+Analysis of variance and distribution shape (kurtosis and skewness).

 Sample|SNPs|Chr|r2|SD (Mb)|Kurtosis|Skewness
 -----|-----|-----|-----|-----|-----|-----: